 Make sure you make reservations early because this celebration is always sold out.

 In addition to its educational programs, the museum consults for major Hollywood studios and has provided rentals of vintage printing presses for numerous television and movie productions.
 Have you had the chance to see the television commercial for Dodge Ram trucks?
 Take a look at it below.
 And, if those hands look familiar, it’s because they belong to the museum curator, Mark Barbour.

+At this time of year, we start thinking about giving to others.
+This may be due to the holidays or due to the fact that you may need some last minute tax deductions.
 The Printing Museum is able to provide its services primarily due to the contributions made by visitors, industry patrons, and individuals like you.
 When it comes to giving, I encourage you to keep the International Printing Museum in your thoughts.

 For more information about events at the museum, take a look at their website.